foxsun2020/Homework/reading/paper/FashionGAN: Display your fashion design using Conditional Generative Adversarial Nets.md

 # Methods
 the shape of the final generated image is constrained by fashion sketch/contour image, and the color together with the material is constrained by the fabric pattern.
 Then we add an extra local loss module to control the generator synthesizing texture.

+loss function:

+LNetA(G;D;E)=LGAN(G;D;E)+limLim 1 (G;E)+lKLLKL(E)+Lt

 # Results

+Human preference: compare with other GANs

+Inception score(A higher inception score means high-quality and diverse): need to to add a content encoder to the diversity of results.

 # Comments

+it cannot map an irregular on: need to construct a new local loss module describing the irregular texture.

+extend our model to more general image translation tasks, like image colorization and style transfer.

 # Why
 * understand the background of the subject